-Since the beginning, which was 2 years ago, local production and thourough control has been of great importance to me.
+Since the beginning, which was 2 years ago, local production and thorough control have been of great importance to me.
 I started out knitting products on my domestic knitting machines and sewing small quantities myself.
 Last year I started "outsourcing" the sewing process to a local manufacturer, which is a company based on a social economy concept, located 5 minutes from my office.
-My mother and I (my mom helps me a great deal) still produce the knitwear ourselves, but this process is soon to be outsourced as well, if it's possible to find the right solution locally.
+My mother and I (my mom helps me a great deal) still produce the knitwear ourselves, but this process is soon to be outsourced as well if it's possible to find the right solution locally.

 Why is sustainability so important?

 I've spent a great deal of time looking into how the fashion industry is run, and especially what fast fashion is doing to people, nature, and animals in its supply chain.
 I have read stories of children being tortured in textile factories in Bangladesh and how an ecologist found that tiny plastic fibers from clothes are one of the biggest polluters in the ocean, and the worst part is; no one wanted to talk about it.
 Until now, at least.
 So I began to see the bigger picture and be aware of the choices I make - and their consequences.
 It is said that 80% of a product's environmental impact is decided at the design stage, so we as designers actually have great power, but I think this is not something most designers are aware of, sadly.